2017 Belmont Stakes Betting: Odds and Analysis

 Practically every recent winner of the Belmont Stakes had run at least twice that season and within the last 40 days.
 Also, look for horses that have previously won a race over a distance of at least 1 mile.

-This almost seems contradictory to the previous tip, but we do not want horses who have gone rusty.
+This almost seems contradictory to the previous Belmont Stakes betting tip, but we do not want horses who have gone rusty.
 There’s a world of difference between a horse who has been sitting idly for 6+ weeks and one who just threw everything he had into a Triple Crown race.
 Derby and Preakness winners may be overworked, but horses that have at least been active over the past 40 days tend to stay in form.